 - Premises Identification – is a geographic location which can be used for disease, health and food safety purposes and effective emergency response.

 - Animal Movement Tracking – provides the ability to trace where an animal has been and what animals it has come in contact with over the course of its life.
 In the event of a disease outbreak, knowing the movement history of an animal is very important in supporting efficient trace-back.

 Together, these enable the Office of the Chief Provincial Veterinarian (OCVP) or other emergency management officials to pinpoint and isolate specific sites of concern and target resources in the event of a threat to animal or human health as a result of a natural disaster.
 The integrity of this system also translates into opportunities for Alberta’s livestock and meat industries to differentiate their products.
 A comprehensive traceability system provides necessary assurances to markets and consumers around the world that our products are safe and of high quality.

-In July 2010, the federal-provincial and territorial Ministers of Agriculture agreed that by 2012, Canada will have has a robust and reliable traceability system that delivers full confidence in source verification for all livestock species, including cattle, hogs, sheep, poultry and horses.
+With these three pillars in place, Canada will have a robust and reliable traceability system that delivers full confidence in source verification for all livestock species, including cattle, hogs, sheep, poultry and horses.
 This includes having in place 48-hour emergency response and tracking capabilities.
 Legislation will be in place to mandate this program.

 More details are available on the Alberta Agriculture and Rural Development Traceability site.

 The first two pillars are already mandatory in Alberta for sheep producers.

 - Animal Identification - The Canadian Sheep Identification Program